Ladies versus Butlers!

 Ladies versus Butlers! (れでぃ×ばと!, Redi×Bato!) is a Japanese light novel series written by Tsukasa Kōzuki, with accompanying illustrations by Munyū.
 The series includes 13 novels released between September 2006 and March 2012, published by ASCII Media Works under their Dengeki Bunko imprint.
 A manga adaptation by the illustrator group Nekoyashiki-Nekomaru was serialized in ASCII Media Works' Dengeki Moeoh magazine between the June 2008 and December 2008 issues.
 A drama CD based on the novels was released in September 2009.
-A 12-episode anime adaptation produced by Xebec and directed by Atsushi Ōtsuki aired in Japan between January and March 2010.
+A 12-episode anime adaptation produced by Xebec and directed by Atsushi Ōtsuki aired in Japan from January to March 2010.
 The anime has been licensed by Media Blasters for release in North America.

 Plot

-Akiharu Hino lost his parents when he was young and was adopted into his uncle's family.
-He decides to enter a boarding school, Hakureiryō Academy, because he no longer wants to burden his relatives.
-He decides to take the exam for that school and succeeds in entering the House Management Department, where the school trains servants for high society.
-He wants to become a butler, but his delinquent appearance frightens the girls, who make up the majority of the students.
-Being unable to get along with his classmates, Akiharu meets his childhood friend Tomomi Saikyō, a girl with a two-faced character who traumatized him many times when they were kids.
-Another girl named Selnia Iori Flameheart chases after him because of his looks and calls him suspicious.
-Still, Akiharu starts finding his feet at the school and his relationships with the girls also get better.
+Akiharu Hino lost his parents and is adopted by his uncle's family.
+He enters a boarding school, Hakureiryō Academy, because he does not want to burden his relatives.
+He takes the admission exam and successfully enters the House Management Department, where the school trains servants for high society.
+He wants to become a butler, but his delinquent appearance frightens the female students, who make up the majority students.
+Unable to accompany his classmates, Akiharu meets his childhood friend Tomomi Saikyō, a girl with a two-faced character who traumatized him many times when they were kids.
+Another girl, Selnia Iori Flameheart follows him because of his looks.
+Akiharu starts finding his feet at the school and his relationship with the girls improves.